Welcome to the Prader-Willi Syndrome Association of New Zealand

 Sept 2016 – Growth Hormone Access

-Pharmac advised their Endocrinology Subcommittee recommended access for funded GHT is widened to include children with PWS from 6 months old and the requirement for slow growth be removed, but felt there was insufficient evidence to extend treatment to 18 years.
+Pharmac advised that their Endocrinology Subcommittee recommended access for funded GHT is widened to include children with PWS from 6 months old and that the requirement for slow growth be removed, but they felt there was insufficient evidence to extend treatment to 18 years.
 The recommendation went to PTAC in November to endorse or decline.
-When approved by PTAC, it required funding approval and we made another submission regarding funding priority.
+When approved by PTAC, it requires funding approval and we made another submission regarding funding priority.
 Having voiced concerns regarding timeframes and our disappointment regarding some decisions, Pharmac agreed to a meeting.
 We also met with NZORD rare disease advocates to see how they can help.

-PWSA(NZ) Submission to PHARMAC – Dec 2015
+PWSA(NZ) GH Submission to PHARMAC – Dec 2015

 Dec 2015 – Education Action – Education for All

-In November 2015 we consulted with members on key educational issues affecting our children with PWS.
+In November 2015 we consulted with members on key educational issues affecting children with PWS.
 We took those concerns to a meeting with IHC advocates, Education for All and other disability support groups.
-Following this first meeting, issues raised and possible solutions discussed were to be taken to further meetings with main bodies in the education sector and then to the MoE.
+Following this meeting, issues raised and possible solutions discussed were to be taken to further meetings with main bodies in the education sector and then to the MoE.
 We also made a submission to the update of the 1989 Education Act.

 PWSA(NZ) Submission – Education Act Update